HAECHI-LABS/vvisp/packages/vvisp/commands/README.md

 > - `package.json` is created.
 Several libraries used by HEACHI LABS have been added.
 > - The `contracts` folder is created.
 Contract code, please work here.
 > - The `contracts/Migrations.sol` file is created.
 This Contract is necessary for using truffle.
-> - The necessary libraries for the upgradeable smart contract framework are copied into the `contracts/upgradeable` and` contracts/libs` folders.
-We do not recommend revision.
+> - The `VvispRegistry.sol` file for the upgradeable smart contract framework are copied in the `contracts/upgradeable` folder.
 > - A `.babelrc` file is created.
 Supports ES6 grammar.
 > - The `.env` file is created.
 Set environment variables here.
 [See details](../../../CONFIGURATION.md#env).
 > - `.soliumignore`,` .solcover.js`, and `.soliumrc.json` files for [solium](https://github.com/duaraghav8/Solium), a proofing tool for solidity, are created.